-More and more children and teens are exploring their options for gender expression.
+More and more children and adolescents are exploring their options for gender expression.
+This can include choosing their clothes, hairstyle, activities, and other aspects of appearance and behavior.
 As young people get older, their gender expression may shift over time along the gender spectrum.
 Allowing all young people to express themselves has been shown to be a healthy part of development.
-No child or teen should be shamed for not conforming to gender stereotypes.
+No child or adolescent should be shamed or punished for not conforming to gender stereotypes.

-In the late 20th century, some young people began making a social transition at school with the support of their parents, healthcare providers, and educators.
-A social transition may include using their preferred name and choosing their clothes, hairstyle, and other aspects of appearance and behavior.
+In the late 20th century, some young people began making a social transition at school with the support of their families, healthcare providers, and educators.
+A social transition may include using their preferred name and pronouns in addition to changes in appearance and behavior.

 This model allows all children to express themselves as they wish, leading to less stigma and shame.

 Some children or teens whose gender identity and expression is consistent, insistent, and persistent will seek medical transition options from experts.
 This is usually via referral from a primary care provider or pediatrician.
-Some children and teens live near or travel to a city with a children’s hospital or pediatric unit that offers specialized gender-related healthcare from a team of experts in children’s health.
+Some children and teenagers live near or travel to a city with a children’s hospital or pediatric unit that offers specialized gender-related healthcare from a team of experts in children’s health.

-Some of these children and teens respond well to their social transitions and are deemed emotionally healthy and mature enough by their families and experts to make informed decisions about their own healthcare.
+Some of these children and adolescents respond well to their social transitions and are deemed emotionally healthy and mature enough by their families and experts to make informed decisions about their own healthcare.
 In these cases, they may be prescribed hormones.
 The process and model of care are similar to providing HIV prevention drugs or birth control medications to adolescents who request them.

 It remains unusual for minors to have transgender surgery.
 It is only allowed in cases where minors are legally emancipated or deemed to be mature minors by their families and experts.
 Some carefully screened trans boys have top surgery around 16, and some carefully screened trans girls have bottom surgery around 16.
 The majority do not make these decisions until they are adults.